muratballikaya/loan-application/LoanApplication/README.md

 3- Customer should be created first.
     To create a customer, user should send a POST request to /customers endpoint with customer information in the request body.
     Never forget jwt token in the header of the request as Baarer Authentication.

-    Creation can be done just  users that have ADMIN role.
+   NOTE:  Creation can be done just  users that have ADMIN role.
+      ROLE : ADMIN

     http://localhost:8080/api/customers